-- If overall response for the first time point of a visit (e.g., Week 8) is CR or PR, a confirmatory visit at least 4 weeks later is required.
-Overall response for the visit is derived based on overall response at the first time point and overall response at the confirmatory visit. - If overall response for the first time point of a visit is SD/NE, no confirmatory visit is required and the overall response for the visit is SD/NE correspondingly.
+- If overall response of a visit is CR or PR, a confirmatory visit at least 4 weeks later is required.
+Overall response for the visit is derived based on overall response at the first time point and overall response at the confirmatory visit. - If overall response of a visit is SD/NE, no confirmatory visit is required and the overall response for the visit is SD/NE correspondingly.